Zanskar: Topography

-Climate Condition
+Climate

 Zanskar is a high altitude semi-desert lying on the northern flank of the Himalayan Range.
 This mountain range acts as a barrier protecting Ladakh and Zanskar from most of the monsoon, resulting in a pleasantly warm and dry climate in the summer.
 Rain and snowfall during this period are scarce, although recent decades have shown a trend towards increasing precipitation.
 Several water-driven mills were built during ancient periods of drought at a great distance from the villages, but have been abandoned because running water is now available nearer to the settlements.
 Zanskari houses, though otherwise well built, are not adapted to the recently increasing rainfall, as their roofs leak, catching their surprised inhabitants unprepared.
 Most of the precipitation occurs as snowfall during the harsh and extremely long winter period.
 These winter snowfalls are of vital importance, since they feed the glaciers which melt in the summer and provide most of the irrigation water.
 Parts of Zanskar valley are considered some of the coldest continually inhabited places in the world.

-Demography

-Zanskar's population is small, the April 2006 medical census records a population of 13,849 people.
-The medical census is the most accurate indicator of population as it collects birth, death, and census information from Zangskar's 22 medical aid centers.
-Roughly 95% of the inhabitants practice Tibetan Buddhism, while the remainder are Sunni Muslims, whose ancestors settled in Padum and its environs in the 19th century.
-The majority of Zanskaris are of mixed Tibetan and Indo-European origins; notably Changpa, Dard and Mon.
-The latter are in fact ethnically Dard, but "Mon" is used in order to distinguish them from later Dard settlers.

-The population lives mainly in scattered small villages, the largest being the capital Padum, with nearly 700 inhabitants.
-Most of the villages are located in the valleys of the Zanskar river and its two main tributaries.
-Given the isolation of this region, the inhabitants tend towards self-sufficiency, and until recently lived in almost complete autarky.
-External trade has, however, always been necessary for the acquisition of goods such as tools, jewellery, or religious artefacts.